-Welcome to our documentation page.
-This is where you will find all things Anssr related from getting started tutorials through to how to guides for specific software.
-The Anssr platform enables its users to deploy, scale and configure complex data platforms with zero command line interaction.
+The Anssr platform enables you to deploy, scale and configure complex data platforms with zero command line interaction.

 Deploying Your First Anssr Bundle

-Whats a bundle?
-A bundle is a collection of charms!
-What are charms?
-They are the clever pieces of code that know how to both start and configure the software you are interested in using.
+A bundle is a collection of charms.
+These are the clever pieces of code created to start and configure the software you use.

-Before you can deploy a bundle and start seeing the true power of the Anssr Platform, you will first of all need to create an Ubuntu One account.
-The Anssr platform is backed by Canonical - the creators of the Ubuntu Desktop and the underlying technology of Anssr, Juju.
-You will need to be logged into an Ubuntu One account to deploy your model with Juju-as-a-Service (JAAS)
+Before you can deploy a bundle and experience the true power of the Anssr platform, you first need to create an Ubuntu One account. account.
+The Anssr platform is backed by Canonical, the creators of the Ubuntu Desktop, and the underlying Juju technology we use at Anssr.
+You need to be logged in to an Ubuntu One account to deploy your model with Juju-as-a-service (JAAS).

-Once this has been set up you can then deploy any bundle you see on the Anssr.io website.
-In this tutorial we will be deploying Anssr Hadoop (Anssr Data Engine) You can find more details of this in our 'Getting Started with Anssr Hadoop' tutorial.
+Once set up, you can then deploy any bundle you see on the Anssr.io website.
+As an example, we will be deploying Anssr Hadoop (Anssr Data Engine).
+You can find more details of this in our 'Getting Started with Anssr Hadoop' tutorial.

-So, in the image below press the Deploy with JAAS button to take you to the sign in screen
+In the image below press the Deploy with JAAS button.
+This takes you to the sign in screen.

-You should now see the screen below.
-Press the login button if you have already created an account.
-You will then be prompted to enter you cloud provider credentials.
+You will then see the screen displayed below.
+Press the login button (if you have already created an account) and you will then be prompted to enter your cloud provider credentials.
 You can choose between Amazon Web Services, Microsoft Azure or Google Cloud Platform

-Once you have chosen your preferred cloud provider you can press the Deploy button and it will add all of the software to your canvas.
+Once you have chosen your preferred cloud provider, press the Deploy button and it will add all the software to your canvas.

-Press the Deploy changes button it the bottom right hand corner and the platform will make all of the required changes and configurations etc across the entire platform.
-You will see the outlines of the charms change colour.
-When the outer ring is blue it means there are changes that need committing, when it is orange it means that changes are being implemented and when the outer circle turns grey it means that the software is deployed and ready to start using.
+If you wish to make changes, press the Deploy Changes button in the bottom right-hand corner.
+The platform will then make all the required configurations and you will see the outlines of the charms change colour.
+When the outer ring is blue it means there are changes required.
+When it is orange it means changes are being implemented.
+And when the outer circle turns grey the software is deployed and ready to start using.

 To find out more about how to actually start using the Anssr Data Engine refer to our getting started page.

-When you require support for the platform you will need to switch on SLA and ensure that you have funds in your wallet.
-We have a detailed guide to setting an SLA but we will provide a brief overview here.
+If you require support, you will need to switch on SLA and ensure that you have funds in your wallet.
+Below is a brief overview but we also have a detailed guide to setting an SLA here.